JaafarRammal/jaafarrammal.github.io/docs/pages/home.md

 <div style="text-align: justify; width: 500px; vertical-align: middle">

 Welcome to my personal website!
 I'm Jaafar, from Lebanon.
-I'm currently a Computer Engineering student at Imperial College and working as an FDSE at Palantir Technologies.
+I'm currently a final year Computer Engineering student at Imperial College and working part-time as a Full Stack Software Engineer <a href="tryterra.co" target="_blank">Terra</a>.
 I have huge interest in Robotics and Software Development.
 I'm based in London, and always open to new and interesting projects!
 In my free time, I enjoy outdoor sports and music, as well as reading about history and cultures.

 </div>
 <div style="text-align: center; width: 500px; vertical-align: middle;"><img style="max-height:200px;" src="assets/profile.png"/></div>